Basketball winning streaks: Boys' basketball

 The Fredericton High School (Fredericton, New Brunswick) junior boys' basketball team won 207 consecutive games between 2006 and 2012, including five Provincial championships.
 The team was coached by Gary Young.

 Palmer High School, located in Palmer, a town of 270 in northwest Iowa, has the 5th longest winning streak in the country.
 Palmer's 103-game win streak from 1986 to 1989, is still the Iowa high school record, and ranks as the fifth-longest in the United States.

 All of the games were coached by Hall of Fame Coach Alden Skinner, who had a career record of 380 wins against 108 losses for a winning percentage of 77.9%.

 The streak included State Championships in 1986 (26–0), 1987 (26–0), and 1988 (27–0).

 It started with the beginning of 1985–86 season and ended in the State semifinals in 1989 with a 60–56 loss to eventual State Champion Keota.
 Palmer came back to win the consolation game.
 In those years, Palmer was one of the smallest high schools in the state of Iowa, with just 17 boys in the four grades of high school in 1988.

 Two members of that team, Troy Skinner and Brian Pearson, both 1988 graduates, are members of the IHSAA Basketball Players Hall of Fame, and played at the University of Iowa, and Iowa State University respectively.
-One team also had a long winning streak in the upper peninsula of Michigan.
-A small town called Powers, and the North Central High School Jets, coached by Adam Mercier.
+The North Central High School Jets, coached by Adam Mercer, in the small town of Powers in Michigan's Upper Peninsula, also had a long winning streak.